Le Mans Cup: victorious at Spa-Francorchamps, R-ace GP takes the lead in the championship

 To follow our performances over the season, visit our Facebook and Instagram pages!

-Le Mans Cup: modest performances for R-ace GP, fifth and seventh at Le Castellet
+Le Mans Cup: Modest performances for R-ace GP, fifth and seventh at Le Castellet

 Michelin Le Mans Cup R-ace GP LMP3 Duqueine D09